schiele/stl2ldraw/README.md

 - Generates lines for sharp edges (more than 25 degrees angle) and open edges.
 - Generates optional lines for soft convex edges (less than 25 degrees angle).
-For concave edges they are not generates since they would never be visible by their concave nature anyway.
+For concave edges, they are not generated since they would never be visible by their concave nature anyway.